Estimating Conditional Mutual Information for Dynamic Feature Selection: Baselines

 \textbf{Argmax Direct.} This is a DFS method that directly estimates the feature index with maximum CMI.
 It is based on two concurrent works whose main difference is how gradients are calculated for the selector network \citep{chattopadhyay2023variational, covert2023learning}; for simplicity, we only use the technique based on the Concrete distribution from \cite{covert2023learning}.
 As a discriminative method, this baseline allows us to use arbitrary architectures and is straightforward to apply with either tabular or image datasets.

-\revision{\textbf{Classification with costly features (CwCF).} This is an RL-based approach that converts the DFS problem into a MDP, considering the expected utility of acquiring a feature given its cost and impact on classification accuracy \citep{janisch2019classification}.
+\revision{\textbf{Classification with costly features (CwCF).} This is an RL-based approach that converts the DFS problem into a MDP, considering the expected utility of acquiring a feature given its cost and impact on the classification accuracy \citep{janisch2019classification}.
 A variant of deep Q-learning is implemented as the RL solver, and the method is adapted to work with sparse training datasets with missing features.
-We used the budget-constrained implementation, we added support for feature grouping, and we use the same architectures as DIME to model the Q-network.
+We used the budget-constrained implementation, we added support for feature grouping, and we use the same architectures as DIME for the Q-network.
 We train and evaluate separate models for each target budget.
-We limit comparison to tabular datasets since the method does not scale well and high performance is not expected for images.}
+We limit comparison to tabular datasets because the method does not scale well and high performance is not expected for images. \revisioniclr{CwCF initially suffered in our evaluation with the medical diagnosis datasets because we use AUROC to measure performance: CwCF produces hard classifications rather than predicted probabilities, so it can suffer on a ranking-based metrics like AUROC that are more meaningful for clinical prediction tasks.
+To account for this discrepancy, we followed an approach from \cite{erion2022coai} and used the Q-values for classes as proxies for pseudo predicted probabilities, since the Q-values for a ``class'' action can be interpreted as a score of how confident the model is in predicting that class.
+This resulted in improved performance for the ROSMAP and the Intubation datasets.
+However, we still observe that CwCF underperforms compared to the other methods.}}

 \revision{\textbf{Opportunistic learning (OL).} This is another RL-based approach to solve DFS \citep{kachuee2018opportunistic}.
 The model consists of two networks: a Q-network that estimates the value associated with each action, where actions correspond to features, and a P-network responsible for making predictions.
 These are similar to the value and predictors network used in DIME, so we use the same architectures as our approach, and OL shares parameters between the P- and Q-networks.
 We use the implementation from \citep{covert2023learning}, which modifies the method by preventing the prediction action until the pre-specified budget is met, and supports pre-defined feature groups.
 We limit comparison to tabular datasets since the method does not scale well and high performance is not expected for images. }